 Visit your doctor if you have low back pain.
-He or she will review your symptoms and health history and do a physical exam.
+They will review your symptoms and health history and do a physical exam.
 Based on this information, your doctor may perform tests.
 These include an X-ray, computerized tomography (CT) scan, or magnetic resonance imaging (MRI).
-Tests help to diagnose the cause or rule out other causes.
+Tests may help to diagnose the cause but more often can help rule out other causes.

 Can low back pain be prevented or avoided?